Trio of power-play goals help sink Lions

 Just over five minutes into the second period, Dillion made it a 4-0 game for the Rangers with his tip-in goal, assisted by Fenlong and Forestell.

 Late in the period, the Lions caught a break.
-Forward Justice Brownell fired in a pass from Tanner Barnett to put Morrisburg on the scoreboard.
+Forward Justice Brownlee fired in a pass from Tanner Barnett to put Morrisburg on the scoreboard.
 Eighty seconds later on a Morrisburg power-play, Cam Sherrer (from Carter Tait and Aiden Daly) scored his second goal of the season for the Lions.
 Morrisburg had cut South Grenville’s lead in half but still trailed 4-2.

 The Rangers quickly went on a power-play of their own after Tyson Sherrer was sent to the sin bin for spearing.
 Twenty seconds into the power-play, Dillon connected with Fenlong and Aiden Baily for his second goal of the night.
 Rangers led the Lions 5-2 going into the third period.